waymost/games/README.md

 - When a tile is in a chicken foot configuration (like 19 or 619) prefer to use sides 1,3,4,5 (This should correspond with the keeping straights on sides 1-4).
+- Track coming from the lower side should be "over" and the other track should be "under" when applicable.